specialized queer and gender-affirming therapy for your journey

 My practice integrates multiple evidence-based modalities tailored to support gender-affirming care:

-• IFS helps us understand and heal different parts of yourself that may hold conflicting feelings about gender identity.
-This approach proves particularly powerful for those experiencing internal criticism or feeling torn between authentic expression and safety
+• Internal Family Systems (IFS) helps us understand and heal different parts of yourself that may hold conflicting feelings about gender identity.
+This approach proves particularly powerful for those experiencing internal criticism or feeling torn between authentic expression and safety.

 Learn More